 If you do happen to find yourself dealing with an animal bite or insect sting, and you’re worried about the chance of infection (or if you think you may have an infection), echinacea could be a good herb to use.

-Today, I’d like to walk you through the steps of making and using an echinacea paste on wounds as a way to support the body in recovery, discouraging potential infections, and approaching an active infection.
+Today, I’d like to walk you through the steps of making and using an echinacea paste for infections to use on wounds as a way to support the body in recovery, discouraging potential infections, and approaching an active infection.

 Herbal Wound Care Basics